Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Algorithms to estimate Minkowski tensors

-Using the estimator from (\ref{VoroM_Estimator}), Corollary~\ref{cor:approx} can in principle be applied directly to estimate the tensors $\Phi^{r,s}_{d-1}(K)$ from Corollary~\ref{cor:approx} by choosing a very small value for $R$, whenever $K$ is a finite union of compact sets with positive reach and $s\geq 1$.
+The Voronoi-FD algorithm estimates the tensors $\Phi^{r,s}_{d-1}(K)$ from Corollary~\ref{cor:approx}, where $K$ is a nonempty compact set such that \eqref{eq2} holds, by using \eqref{part1Cor4.4} if $s\ge 1$ and \eqref{eq:erg2} if $s=0$.
+In particular, the algorithm can be applied for a set $K$ that is a finite union of compact sets with positive reach.
+A very small value for $\varepsilon$ is chosen for this purpose, and the estimator from (\ref{VoroM_Estimator}) is used.
 We tested the performance for a rectangle $[-\frac{3}{2},\frac{3}{2}]\times [-\frac{5}{2},\frac{5}{2}]$ (see Example~\ref{example:4.5}), a spherical shell with inner radius 1 and outer radius 2 (see Example~\ref{Ex:Shell}), and for a rectangle from which a smaller (open) rectangle has been removed (see Example~\ref{Ex:cuttedRect}).
 The generated finite test data are obtained by intersecting these objects with a grid.
 The simulated estimates can be found in Table~\ref{table:Cor4.1}.
-To achieve good results, however, we needed an $a$ that is significantly smaller than $R$, which itself must already be small.
+To achieve good results, however, we needed an $a$ that is significantly smaller than $\varepsilon$, which itself must already be small (compare with \eqref{eq:response}, which guarantees a good approximation if $a\ll \Nsf(K_0)\le \varepsilon=R$).
+In practice, the choice of $\varepsilon$ can be limited by the available $av(K_0)$, defined in \eqref{Def:av}, and the typical length scale of the spatial structure.
 Since a small value of $a$ considerably slows down the computation of the estimator from (\ref{VoroM_Estimator}), this is a substantial disadvantage in practice.
-Therefore, for estimating the tensors from Corollary~\ref{cor:approx} we propose to use the alternative approach via a least squares problem, whenever it is applicable.
-For example, a single rendition (i.e., a run of the algorithm that provides an estimate) for the spherical shell $S$ in the simulations for Table~\ref{table:Cor4.1} took about 21 minutes on a standard personal computer, whereas in the simulations from Table~\ref{table:Shell} with the approach via a least squares problem, all 25 renditions for the same spherical shell took only about 3 minutes on a standard personal computer.
-Note that two renditions differ in the grid (\ref{random_grid}) used, as randomness only comes into play here.
-Surprisingly, the alternative approach led to excellent results even in cases where we only have a heuristic justification (see Table~\ref{table:cuttedRect} for Example~\ref{Ex:cuttedRect}).
+Therefore, for estimating the tensors from Corollary~\ref{cor:approx} we propose to use the alternative approach via a least squares problem (Voronoi-LSQ algorithm) described in Subsection \ref{sec:Voronoi-LSQ}, whenever it is applicable.
+For example, a single rendition (i.e., a run of the algorithm that provides an estimate) for the spherical shell $S$ in the simulations for Table~\ref{table:Cor4.1} using the Voronoi-FD algorithm took about 21 minutes on a standard personal computer, whereas in the simulations from Table~\ref{table:Shell} using the Voronoi-LSQ algorithm, all 25 renditions for the same spherical shell took only about 3 minutes on a standard personal computer.
+Note that two renditions differ in the stationarized grid (\ref{random_grid}) since a different random offset of the grid is chosen for each rendition.
+Surprisingly, the Voronoi-LSQ algorithm led to excellent results even in cases where we only have a heuristic justification (see Table~\ref{table:cuttedRect} for Example~\ref{Ex:cuttedRect}).
 Finally, we point out that we observed that the second part of Theorem~\ref{cor4.5:convergence}, namely the approach for $s=0$, requires far too much runtime and memory capacity for practical applications.
 Since $a$ must be significantly smaller than $\varepsilon$ and $\varepsilon^2$ for the application of the Theorem, and $\varepsilon$ itself should already be a very small value, $a$ becomes too small (and thus the number of points in the lattice process too large) for practical use.
 However, for $r=s=0$ this problem can be overcome, as the following remark demonstrates.